csusbdt/app594/LOGIN.md

 __browser -> server__ Browser sends GET request to '/' without __uid__ and _secret_ in cookie.

-This occurs when a) the user is accessing the app from a device for the first time, b) long-lived cookies are disabled in the browser, or c) a previously set cookie was deleted.
+This occurs when a) the user is accessing the app from a device for the first time, b) long-lived cookies are disabled in the browser, c) the cookie expired, or d) a previously set cookie was deleted.

 __browser <- server__ The server returns the login page.